HackTricks-wiki/hacktricks/windows-hardening/windows-local-privilege-escalation/privilege-escalation-abusing-tokens/README.md

 ### Enable All the tokens

-You can use the script [**EnableAllTokenPrivs.ps1**](https://raw.githubusercontent.com/fashionproof/EnableAllTokenPrivs/master/EnableAllTokenPrivs.ps1) to enable all the tokens:
+If you have tokens disables, you can use the script [**EnableAllTokenPrivs.ps1**](https://raw.githubusercontent.com/fashionproof/EnableAllTokenPrivs/master/EnableAllTokenPrivs.ps1) to enable all the tokens:

 ```powershell
 .\EnableAllTokenPrivs.ps1